We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Crypto trading also involves high risk due to volatility, with an ESMA report noting that crypto markets are “characterised by highly volatile boom and bust cycles.”
 Traders need to be careful that they avoid trading emotionally, and to be especially careful if using leverage – sudden and drastic price swings will quickly wipe out your trading capital if you’re caught on the wrong side of them.

 While Bitcoin may be the most well-known with the largest market cap and value, the top cryptocurrency alternative investments could prove to be just as profitable.
-Traders may also find real value by trading meme stocks or NFTs, and the availability of Bitcoin alternatives with a low carbon footprint means there are excellent options for conscientious traders.
+Tokens like Ethereum, Solana, and XRP offer distinct advantages in speed, cost, and utility, while higher-risk options like Dogecoin and other meme coins continue to attract active day traders.
+The availability of Bitcoin alternatives with a low carbon footprint means there are excellent options for conscientious traders.

 To get started, head to our ranking of the best brokers that offer alternatives to Bitcoin trading.